 Calculates, prepares and reviews routine tax and wage reports to determine completeness and accuracy;

 Audits the out-of-balance report by analyzing total wages on system to the total wages on tax report;

 Reads and interprets Washington Administrative Codes and procedural manuals;

 Registers new businesses, utilizing an automated system; updates information on businesses already on the automated system;

-Makes changes and updates information in beneficiary and employer accounts to ensure accuracy; creates and manages beneficiary and employer profiles and maintains integrity of the data and information while delivering PFML services;
+Makes changes and updates information in claimants and employer accounts to ensure accuracy; creates and manages claimants and employer profiles and maintains integrity of the data and information while delivering program services;

 Processes and adjudicates routine claims;